Eight Important Automated Testing Scenarios Where intaQt Excels

 - Diagnosing and correcting defects

-At QiTASC, we have seen just how powerful acceptance testing is ourselves: We use INTACT for our own acceptance tests and consider it a critical part of QA for software development.
-By parallelizing executions, acceptance tests can be completed in shorter and shorter times, which allows INTACT users to meet tight deadlines between releases while ensuring high quality products.
+At QiTASC, we have seen just how powerful acceptance testing is ourselves: We use intaQt for our own acceptance tests and consider it a critical part of QA for software development.
+By parallelizing executions, acceptance tests can be completed in shorter and shorter times, which allows intaQt users to meet tight deadlines between releases while ensuring high quality products.

-Did we miss a specific topic that you’re interested in?
-Contact us at firstname.lastname@example.org and we can talk about how to incorporate INTACT into your testing.
+Are you interested in learning about how automate your QA testing?
+Contact us at firstname.lastname@example.org and we can talk about how to incorporate intaQt into your testing.